-During the year ended 31 December 2020, the Group temporarily extended the credit terms to specific customers with liquidity constraints arising as a direct result of the COVID-19 pandemic.
+In the prior year, the Group temporarily extended the credit terms to specific customers with liquidity constraints arising as a direct result of the COVID-19 pandemic.
 All extensions were granted within current sales limits after careful consideration of the impact of the COVID-19 pandemic on the creditworthiness of the customer and each customer that was granted an extension is closely monitored for credit deterioration.

-Overdue balances are reviewed regularly by senior management and bears interest at 1% (2019: 1%) per month on overdue balances.
+Overdue balances are reviewed regularly by senior management and bears interest at 1% (2020: 1%) per month on overdue balances.
 In response to the COVID-19 pandemic, the credit control department has also been performing more frequent reviews of receivables for customers in regions and industries that are severely impacted.
-As at reporting date, the concentration of credit risk in the form of outstanding balances is mainly due to six (2019: six) customers representing approximately 65% (2019: 56%) of the total trade receivables.
+As at reporting date, the concentration of credit risk in the form of outstanding balances is mainly due to six (2020: six) customers representing approximately 63% (2020: 65%) of the total trade receivables.